The debate as to whether video games are good or bad for us has been going since the days of Pong and Space Invaders.

 For a while, it did seem like they had a point since we tend to blink much less frequently while playing a game.

 This can cause serious problems like eyestrain and dry eye syndrome.

 Another team of researchers from the University of Rochester sought to prove if games really worsen our vision.

-The 2009 study involved having a group of experienced first-person shooter gamers play Call of Duty and Unreal Tournament 2004 while more casual gamers played slow games like The Sims 2.
+The 2009 study involved having a group of experienced first-person shooter gamers plays Call of Duty and Unreal Tournament 2004 while more casual gamers played slow games like The Sims 2.

-After testing, those who played the first-person shooters showed signs of having better vision that the others.
+After testing, those who played the first-person shooters showed signs of having a better vision than the others.